akniffe1/docked_crits/README.md

 # docked_crits
-docker-compose containers for running a production grade CRITs instance.
+docker-compose containers for running a production grade CRITs instance using percona-server-mongodb and crits + nginx.